 Located on NYS Route 73, this site is just south of the

-hamlet of Saint Huberts, which is on the
+hamlet of Saint Huberts, which is on the stretch between

-northern intersection of routes 73 and 9.
+of routes 73 and 9.
 Look for the signs for the Giant

-The parking area for AMR is directly across the road.
+is directly across the road.

 ||Off NY 73 near the hamlet of St. Huberts

 |Length of hike:

 ||1.2 miles beyond the gate on Lake Road

 Please refer to our page for the general information on

 Mountain Reserve.
 This waterfall is located within

-About 1.1 miles from the gate on the Lake Road, there is a
+About 1.1 miles from the gate on the Lake Road, there is a wooden

-mile downstream from there, you will find the Gill Brook Flume.
+from there, you will find the Gill Brook Flume.
 Signs in the

 area identify it simply as "The Flume".

 Portions of this area are reminiscent of High Falls Gorge, although

 The Gill Brook empties into the East Branch of the Ausable River

 not far downstream from here.
 The east branch joins forces

-with the west branch at Au Sable Forks to
+with the west branch at Au Sable Forks to form the Ausable River,

-into Lake Champlain in the town of Peru.
+which empties into Lake Champlain in the town of Peru.